• Skip to primary navigation

 Instructions

-• Place your steaks on the smoker, close the lid, and smoke until the internal temperature of your steak reaches 115 degrees F, about 30-45 minutes depending on the size of your steak.
+• Place steaks on the smoker, close the lid, and smoke until the internal temperature of your steak reaches 115 degrees Fahrenheit, about 30-45 minutes depending on the size of your steak.
 Flip the steaks after 15 minutes

-• Remove the steaks from the smoker and put on a pan and cover with tin foil.
+• Remove the steaks from the smoker, place on a pan and cover with tin foil.

-• Turn the smoker up to 450 degrees.
+• Turn the smoker up to 450 degrees Fahrenheit.

-• Once your smoker reaches 450 degrees, place the steaks back on the smoker.
-Cook for 3 minutes and flip the steak and cook for another 3 minutes or until your steak is to your desired doneness: 125 degrees F (rare), 135 (medium rare), 145 (medium), 155 degrees (medium well), or 165 degrees F (well done).
+• Once your smoker reaches 450 degrees Fahrenheit, place the steaks directly on the grill grates.
+Cook for 3 minutes, flip and cook for another 3 minutes or until your steak is cooked to your desired doneness.

-• Remove your steaks from the smoker and allow the steak to rest for 10 minutes.
+• Remove steaks from smoker and allow to rest for 10 minutes before serving.

 Nutrition Information